Noun

 7. How old are they children?

-I can’t ever remember how old they
+I can’t ever remember how old they children are

 QW S V